Inferential Statistics

 Descriptive vs. Inferential Statistics

-Comparing the two main branches of statistics.
+Understanding the two primary branches of statistical science.

 FeatureDescriptive StatisticsInferential Statistics